-Review of the derivation of the UNIQA's Own Funds and Economic Capital Requirement as at 31st December 2016
+Review of the derivation of the UNIQA's Own Funds and Economic Capital Requirement as at 31st December 2017

-In accordance with our engagement letter B&W Deloitte GmbH has been engaged to review the derivation of the Own Funds and Economic Capital Requirement (ECR) for UNIQA Insurance Group AG (UNIQA) as at 31st December 2016.
-The values determined by UNIQA together with a summary of the methodology and the key assumptions are set out in UNIQA's Group Economic Capital Requirement Report 2016 (together "the Statements").
+In accordance with our engagement letter B&W Deloitte GmbH has been engaged to review the derivation of the Own Funds and Economic Capital Requirement (ECR) for UNIQA Insurance Group AG (UNIQA) as at 31st December 2017.
+The values determined by UNIQA together with a summary of the methodology and the key assumptions are set out in UNIQA's Group Economic Capital Requirement Report 2017 (together "the Statements").

-The regulatory Solvency II framework has now been finalised at the European level.
-Guidelines for the implementation in national law have not yet been finalised in all EU countries.
-The Statements themselves, the methodologies applied and the assumptions underlying them are each the sole responsibility of the Board of Directors of UNIQA.
+The Solvency II regulatory framework has now been in force since 1 January 2016.
+The Statements, the methodologies applied and the assumptions underlying them are each the sole responsibility of the Board of Directors of UNIQA.

-The Own Funds have been derived by UNIQA using the consolidated IFRS balance sheet as a starting point and then making adjustments to allow for valuation differences between IFRS and UNIQA's methodology to determine Own Funds.
+The Own Funds have been derived by UNIQA using the consolidated IFRS balance sheet as a starting point and then making adjustments to allow for differences in valuation and scope between IFRS and UNIQA's methodology to determine Own Funds.
 The ECR has been determined by UNIQA on a bottom up (i.e. separately for each risk category and material legal entity) basis and then aggregated using a correlation matrix.
 The Solvency II standard formula methodology on the basis of the Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 ("Level 2 Delegated Acts") has generally been applied.
-The main exceptions are the use of a partial internal model for the property & casualty business (including NSLT-Health business) and company specific parameters for repackaged loan products and European Economic Area (EEA) government bonds (in the concentration and spread risk sub-modules).
+The main exceptions are the use of a certified partial internal model for the property & casualty business (including NSLT-Health business) and company specific parameters for repackaged loan products and European Economic Area (EEA) government bonds (in the concentration and spread risk sub-modules).